 So, let us find out the volumetric flow rate.
 So the volumetric flow rate let us use the line A B. the line A, B is actually a surface, because you have to extend it in the third direction.
 And since things are invariant in the third direction z direction, you can calculate everything per unit width of the third direction.
-For the volumetric flow rate per unit depth, let us say the third direction across this surface A B. Now, I am choosing this surface A B, because in this surface along this surface A B, this surface is directly perpendicular to its along its perpendicular to the x axis.
+For the volumetric flow rate per unit depth, let us say the third direction across this surface A B. Now, I am choosing this surface A B, because in this surface along this surface A B, this surface is directly perpendicular to it is along its perpendicular to the x axis.

 So the only component to the velocity vector which is going to a cause flow it towards to the surface is x components.
 Because the y component is parallel to this surface so it cannot cause any flow.
-So the volumetric flow rate is nothing but, integral it, in principle it is v dot n times dA. now, in principle but, since it is unit width we cannot write dA.
+So the volumetric flow rate is nothing but integral it, in principle it is v dot n times dA.
+Now, in principle but since it is unit width we cannot write dA.
 So, we have to write it as some write it as dA per width.
 And for this simple system, since v is purely along the x direction v dot n becomes u.
-And the coordinate for integration is simply dy, but per unit width of the third direction, so you do not have to worry about the third direction.

-So, q is simply integral A to B u dy. and what is the differentiating thing between points A and B. it is the y coordinates, this is y 1, this is y 2.
+And the coordinate for integration is simply dy, but per unit width of the third direction, so you So, Q is simply integral A to B u dy.
+And what is the differentiating thing between points A and B. It is the y coordinates, this is y 1, this is y 2.
 So this is simply y 1, simply equal to y 1 to y 2.
-Instead of u, I can put partial psi by partial y t y. so q is nothing but, psi at y 2 minus psi at y 1.
+Instead of u, I can put partial psi by partial y dy.
+So Q is nothing but psi at y 2 minus psi at y 1.
 So and psi at y 2 is simply psi 2 and psi at y 1 is psi 1, because along each and every point in this line the stream function is a constant psi 1.